 Our ability to fund anticipated capital expenditures and other expenses depends on generating sufficient cash flow from operations and the availability of external financing.
 In addition, our debt service obligations and our capital expenditures, together with on-going operating expenses, are expected to be a substantial drain on our cash flow and may decrease our cash balances.
 The timing and amount of our capital requirements cannot be precisely determined at this moment and will depend on a number of factors, including demand for our products, product mix, changes in industry conditions and market competition.
 We intend to regularly assess markets for external financing opportunities, including debt, equity and equity-linked financing such as convertible debt.
-Such financing may not be available when needed or, if available, may not be available on satisfactory terms, particularly in light of the limited financing or to generate sufficient cash from operations may require us to abandon projects or curtail capital expenditures which may materially and adversely affect our business, results of operations and financial condition.
+Such financing may not be available when needed or, if available, may not be available on satisfactory terms, particularly in light of the limited financing available as a result of the recent global financial crisis.
+Any equity or equity-linked financing would cause further dilution to our stockholders.
+Our inability to obtain needed financing or to generate sufficient cash from operations may require us to abandon projects or curtail capital expenditures which may materially and adversely affect our business, results of operations and financial condition.